 ECF (Elementary Chlorine Free)

-The mill is using biomass boiler and RPF boiler which are using recycled waste material to make energy to run the machines.
+The mill uses a biomass boiler and RPF boiler which are using recycled waste material to make energy to run the machines

 Eucalyptus chip has been used for making Topkote mixed with the other wood-chips.
 The percentage is varied in the production.
-Eucalyptus is mainly from plantations and this is a renewable resource.
+Eucalyptus is mainly from plantations and is a renewable resource

 Inks are made from vegetables